You may have seen spiders in your home, and that concerns the safety of your family. Are these dangerous widow spiders? Do they bring any threat?

 What Do You Do If You Find A Black Widow Spider In Your House?

 In North America, it is not very uncommon to find a black widow spider in your home, garage, or basement.
-If you come across any hints for the presence of a black widow spider, be careful of them.
+If you come across any hints of the presence of a black widow spider, be careful of them.
 They will not bite in the first place as they are not very aggressive.
 However, if you accidentally provoke or threaten these spiders, their bite can deliver very toxic venom into your body.
 In a situation like that, immediately consult a physician for medical support.

 Should I Kill A Black Widow?